khaoulaaaa/sinatra-project/README.md

 ### Who do I talk to? ###

 * [medali@yusofleet.com](mailto:medali@yusofleet.com)
-* Other community or team contact
+* Other community or team contact# sinatra-project